 Beyond an outstanding view, you will also the chance to enjoy the local flora and fauna.
 All the important info is written in English, so you can get to know information without needing a local guide.

 There are many bird species and our driver said there are leopards, too.
 I don’t know about that, but I definitely saw this cute deer; it was such a nice experience!

 You should also know that the staff cares about the environment.
 Thus, you won’t be allowed inside with plastic bags.
 But don’t worry, they will give you a paper substitute instead.

 The trail itself is very easy, it can be done with close to no physical effort.
 When you begin, you will have a choice of 2 directions- right and left.
 The trail is circular, so it actually doesn’t really matter which one you choose.
 I’d recommend taking the right path because this way you will not follow the crowd and you will be on your own.

 Whatever route you choose, don’t miss out on Baker’s Falls; it is also very beautiful.

-And of course, the main point of all this- you will get to see 2 amazing view points: the World’s End (870 m (2800 ft. drop), and the Little World’s end (270 m.
+And of course, the main point of all this- you will get to see 2 amazing viewpoints: the World’s End with a height of 870 m (2800 ft. drop), and the Little World’s end (270 m.
 (890 ft.).
 If it is clear, you will be able to see all the way to Adam’s Peak.

 Additionally, people usually miss a small museum that is located right before the main entrance near the toilets.
 Check it out on the way out, it is nice and it is included in the price.

 How long it will take

 Not long, all together with all the stops around 2-2.5 hours.
 The walk itself is not challenging at all; it’s definitely not like hiking Adam’s peak.